hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 > *NOTE:* the X11 server is the program on your laptop that drives the user's display and handles connections from X11 clients.
 If you are using a Mac, this will be [XQuartz](https://www.xquartz.org/) and for PC users this would be [Xming](https://sourceforge.net/projects/xming/).
 You should already have these installed on your laptops.

-To setup X11 forwarding on Orchestra we need log in to Orchestra using the `-X` parameter to enable X11 forwarding:
+To setup X11 forwarding on Orchestra we need to list the settings in your SSH client's configuration file.
+Login to Orchestra and open up the config file using `vim`:

+	$ ssh ecommons_id@orchestra.med.harvard.edu
+	$ vim ~/.ssh/config

+Now type in the following and save an exit:

+	Host orchestra.med.harvard.edu
+	ForwardX11 Yes

+You're all setup!
+Log back in to Orchestra using the `-X` parameter to enable X11 forwarding:

 	$ ssh -X ecommons_id@orchestra.med.harvard.edu

-Then start up an interactive session with 4 cores, and add `-XF` to indicate X11 forwarding to the compute nodes :
+Then start up an interactive session with 4 cores:

-	$ bsub -Is -XF -n 4 -q interactive bash
+	$ bsub -Is -n 4 -q interactive bash

 Let's load the R module.
 We are going to use version 3.2.1 since it has DiffBind installed for us.